VictorWinberg/OneBox/README.md

-# Socket.IO Chat
+# OneBox

-A simple chat demo for socket.io
+A simple chat with socket.io

 ## How to use

 ```
-$ cd socket.io
 $ npm install
-$ cd examples/chat
-$ npm install
 $ npm start
 ```

-And point your browser to `http://localhost:3000`.
-Optionally, specify a port by supplying the `PORT` env variable.
+Visit `/host` to host a chatroom.
+Visit `/login` to join a chatroom.

 ## Features